-Second part of our guest blog by Clare Kendall, freelance journalist and photographer
+The second part of our guest blog by Clare Kendall, freelance journalist and photographer, documents her time spent volunteering with giant pandas in China.

 We decided to forego the baby cuddling photo op in favour of a half day voluntary work.
 We prepared panda food, mucked out their cages and fed them bits of apple and panda cakes on long sticks.
 The interaction with the bears and wonderful insights shared by their keeper felt much more satisfying than a few brief moments in the nursery at a cost of £200.